AI-Gomez/neural_net/README.md

 # neural_net
-This repository contains exercises and notes from gaining insight on tensorflow and Neural Networks.
+This repository contains exercises and notes from gaining insight on Keras, Tensorflow, and Neural Networks.